Is Tech Training Worth It? 10 Myths Debunked

 Reality: IT is constantly evolving, so ongoing training is essential.

 Because technology advances so quickly, what is current may become obsolete.
-Because of this, IT training is a lifelong process rather than a one-time event.
+As a result, IT training is a lifelong process rather than a one-time event.
 The secret to staying ahead of the game is staying current with the latest knowledge, technology, and trends.
 Think of it as a continuous journey rather than a final destination.

 Myth 10: IT Training Guarantees a Job